f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 Enter the command **f5mku -K** to get the BIG-IP's master-key.
 Now, copy or write down the master-key, as you will need this when importing the UCS into Central Manager.

+.. note:: the value "cgGaYTNid4Gvqdelf/85cw==" is the same key that is used in the lab environment.
+You can copy the value from the lab guide.

 .. code-block:: bash